-All executive officers are prohibited from trading in the securities of the Corporation or entering into transactions through participation in the Option Plan unless such transactions are executed and disclosed in full compliance with the Corporation's Code of Business Conduct and Ethics, Communication Policy and Insider Trading Policy and all relevant securities regulations and laws.
-An executive who violates these policies may face disciplinary action including possible termination of employment with the Corporation.
+All executive officers are prohibited from trading in our securities or entering into transactions through participation in the Option Plan unless such transactions are executed and disclosed in full compliance with the Corporation's Code of Business Conduct and Ethics, Communication Policy and Insider Trading Policy and all relevant securities regulations and laws.
+An executive who violates these policies may face disciplinary action including possible termination of employment.
 The violation of these policies may also violate certain securities laws.
 If the Corporation discovers that an executive has violated any securities laws, the matter may be referred to the appropriate regulatory authorities, which could lead to penalties and fines.